-Download your free FedRAMP Checklist here
+Download our full FedRAMP Compliance Checklist here

 Established by The United States Office of Management and Budget (OMB) in 2012, the Federal Risk and Authorization Management Program, known as FedRAMP, is one of the federal government’s most rigorous security compliance frameworks.
 FedRAMP uses the NIST SP 800-53 standard as a security baseline.